Fernanda’s Skincare Journey

 Sponsor

-This is the third in a series series of four posts brought to you by Dove.
+This is the last in a series of four posts brought to you by Dove.

 Angie: What is your skin type?
 Has it changed over the years?